One of Hawaii's top visitor attractions, this tropical 42-acre site showcases seven Polynesian regions: Fiji, ... More

 One of Hawaii's top visitor attractions, this tropical 42-acre site showcases seven Polynesian regions: Fiji, Hawai'i, the Marquesas, New Zealand, Samoa, Tahiti and Tonga.
 Visitors enjoy frequent crafts demonstrations, musical performances, games and more.
 The famous Canoe Pageant reenacts the myths and legends of Polynesia through song and dance, all atop floating canoes.
-A spectacular show, Horizons , is presented nightly.
+A spectacular show is presented nightly, along with a lavish luau feast.
 There's also an IMAX theater.

 We recently visited the Cultural Center.
 It was a great experience and neat to see and learn about the different cultures of the pacific.
 We really enjoyed our visit to this truly unique destination.
 The luau was good and the show was excellent!

 Just visited and it was great.
 We went back a second day for free to see the villages we missed.
 We had the ambassador package and I recommend it.
 U get a guide and best seats at luau and show.
 The food was great nd the show was fabulous.
 Everything we expected My family loved it We learned so much about the Polynesian culture Definitely worth the money

 We took three of our Grandchildren with us, they had fun.
 I been there several times before.
 They liked the Samoan and Tongan show.
 We had the prime dinner which was very good.
 We also liked the evening show.
 We did not care for the picture taking before every event.
 We had lots of fun.